 The cash flow from investing activities and financing activities is determined on the basis of payments made or received.
 The cash flow from operating activities, on the other hand, is derived indirectly from the Group's net income or loss for the year.
-When performing the indirect calculation, changes in items in the statement of financial position considered in connection with ordinary activities are adjusted for effects from currency translation and changes in the consolidated group.
+When performing the indirect calculation, changes in items in the statement of financial position considered in connection with ordinary activities are adjusted for effects from currency translation and changes in the basis of consolidation.
 There are therefore differences compared to changes in the relevant items in the consolidated statement of financial position.

 Investments in property, plant and equipment, intangible assets and financial assets are included in the cash outflow from investing activities.
-Of the total investments, a figure of EUR 91 k was non-cash.